ESD Diploma

 - Kellerwald-Edersee Nature Park

 Hardly any other topic is as predestined for schools in the Waldeck-Frankenberg district as the topic of forests, trees and wildlife.
-The Kellerwald-Edersee National Park, the nature parks in the district or "Burg Hessenstein" as a recognized educational institution provide the perfect (learning) backdrop for everything to do with (primeval) forests, trees and wildlife.
+The Kellerwald-Edersee National Park, the nature parks in the district or "Burg Hessenstein" as a recognised educational institution provide the perfect (learning) backdrop for everything to do with (primeval) forests, trees and wildlife.

 At Hessenstein Castle, the children learn about the most important native tree species and can independently make various objects from wood in the castle's own outdoor workshop.